 - Competitions delivered by organisations not affiliated with a Sport Australia recognised national sporting organisation.

 - e.g. Competitions organised by Australian Futsal Association, National Cheerleaders Association or Royal Life Saving Society Australia.

-- e.g. Oz tag, drill dance, rope skipping or Irish dancing competitions.
+- e.g. Oz tag, drill dance or Irish dancing competitions.